 Prof. Sacharoff teaches criminal law, criminal procedure, evidence, cybercrime, and international criminal law.
 He was named outstanding law school professor of the year for 2015, and in 2016, he was named the university-wide rising teacher of the year.
-He also periodically teaches criminal law during the summer at Brooklyn Law School, where he will also be visiting during the fall 2016.
+He also periodically teaches criminal law during the summer at Brooklyn Law School, where he also served as a visiting professor during the fall 2016 semester.

 Prof. Sacharoff’s research interests include criminal law and procedure (especially the Fourth Amendment), as well as computer law and encryption.
 His works have appeared in the Texas Law Review, the Alabama Law Review, and the Lewis and Clark Law Review, and have been cited by the Seventh Circuit Court of Appeals and in treatises including LAFAVE, CRIMINAL PROCEDURE and THE NEW WIGMORE: A TREATISE ON EVIDENCE.